 Register the Zyxel Device at the NCC website and then turn on the Zyxel Device.
-Make sure that NCC Discovery is enabled (see Section 9.4 on page 73).
+Make sure that NCC Discovery is enabled (see Section 9.4 on page 76).
 The NCC manages the Zyxel Device automatically when it is discovered.
+Settings on the Zyxel Device will be overwritten with what you have configured on the NCC website.